 If you don't make the maximum allowable RRSP contribution in any given year, CRA lets you carry forward the unused contribution room indefinitely and add it to the amount you can contribute for future years.

-To find your personal contribution limit, you should refer to your most recent Notice of Assessment from the Canadian Revenue Agency (CRA).
+To find your personal contribution limit, you should refer to your most recent Notice of Assessment from the CRA.
 You can also find your contribution limit by visiting one of these sites:

 It’s your responsibility to monitor your limit, although Sun Life’s limit-tracking resource can help.
 If you are nearing your limit, you should take the following actions:

-- Edit your RRSP deferral rate in the Sun Life website.
+- Edit your RRSP deferral rate on the Sun Life website.

 - Notify payroll by opening an HR Connect ticket.
 This will ensure that you do not continue to receive matching contributions that may put you over the limit.